Kevin Nash: WCW World Heavyweight Champion (1999–2001)

 Nash won the WCW World Heavyweight Championship again from Booker T on the August 28, 2000 episode of Monday Nitro in Las Cruces, New Mexico.
 He eventually lost it to Booker T later on at Fall Brawl.
-He even had a stint as WCW Commissioner, and he served as a coach/mentor to The Natural Born Thrillers, who would eventually turn on Nash.
-Nash aligned himself with Diamond Dallas Page, reuniting the Vegas Connection, but renamed The Insiders.
+He even had a stint as WCW Commissioner, and he served as a coach/mentor to the Natural Born Thrillers, who would eventually turn on Nash.
+Nash aligned himself with Diamond Dallas Page, reuniting the Vegas Connection, but renamed the Insiders.
 They feuded with the Perfect Event (Shawn Stasiak and Chuck Palumbo) and won the WCW World Tag Team Championship at Mayhem on November 26, 2000.
 Shortly after, they were stripped of the title by Commissioner Mike Sanders in mid-December.
 Weeks later, they won the title back at Starrcade.
 In 2001 (WCW's final months), the Insiders continued their feud with the Natural Born Thrillers.
 Nash lost another "retirement" match to Scott Steiner at SuperBrawl Revenge, but it would not be long before WCW announced the sale of the company to the World Wrestling Federation.
-As he had a guaranteed contract with AOL Time Warner, Nash chose to wait out the remainder of his contract, which expired on December 31, 2001.
+As he had a guaranteed contract with AOL Time Warner, Nash elected to wait out the remainder of his contract, which expired on December 31, 2001.

 Return to WWF/E (2002–2003)

-nWo reunion (2002–2003)
+New World Order reunion (2002)

 Following the expiration of his AOL Time Warner contract, Nash, along with Scott Hall and Hulk Hogan, were rehired by the WWF.
 Their rehiring was announced several weeks before their debut, with Vince McMahon claiming to have hired the nWo in order to destroy the WWF – of which Ric Flair was now a co-owner, which McMahon could not tolerate.
 Billed as the original nWo, Nash, Hall, and Hogan returned to the WWF at No Way Out on February 17, 2002.
 In the course of the evening, the nWo delivered an interview in which they claimed to have reformed, gave a six pack of beer to Stone Cold Steve Austin (which he refused), and traded insults with The Rock.
 They interfered in the main event of the evening, helping Chris Jericho retain his Undisputed WWF Championship against Austin.
-At WrestleMania X8, Nash continually interfered in the match between Hall and Austin to the point where he was forced to return backstage.
+At WrestleMania X8 on March 17, Nash continually interfered in the match between Hall and Austin to the point where he was forced to return backstage.
 Later that night, he and Hall turned on Hogan after he had offered congratulations to The Rock for defeating him.
-In March, Nash suffered a biceps injury that put him out of action for several weeks and almost immediately upon returning, suffered a quadriceps tear in a tag match on the July 8 episode of Raw.
+In March, Nash suffered a biceps injury that put him out of action for several months and almost immediately upon returning, suffered a quadriceps tear in a tag match on the July 8 episode of Raw.
 On the July 15 episode of Raw, the nWo was officially disbanded by Vince McMahon as Eric Bischoff became Raw general manager.